juhaszbenedek08/avt_hf/README.md

 Obviously, if the problem is simple, this overhead is more significant.
 When the edge probability is high, the graph is dense, and the SAT solver cannot easily find a topological ordering, so the UserPropagator API is faster.
+Note that with the increased number of edges in a given graph, the unsatisfiability of the graph is more likely.

 ### Test set 2: Fix edge probabilities, varying node numbers

 ![nodes.png](nodes.png)

 The same can be said about the number of nodes.
-Note that with the increased number of edges in a given graph, the unsatisfiability of the graph is more likely.
+Note that with the increased number of nodes in a given graph, the unsatisfiability of the graph is more likely.

 ### Test set 3: SAT problems